uptechteam/ios-cookbook/6-estimates.md

 #### 1. Get to know your client and project 💼.
 a. make a quick research or ask the sales representative about the company, their business, missions (read why in [Communication Tips](#communicationtips) section);
-b. their audience since it might be people who may require Accessability features in the app;
+b. their audience since it might be people who may require Accessibility features in the app;
 c. review information about the project;

 #### 2. Get features list 📜.
 The features can be one or more from the list:
 1. Visual
-⋅⋅* user stories or features list
+* user stories or features list
-⋅⋅* detailed specification
+* detailed specification
 2. Written:
-⋅⋅* wireframes
+* wireframes
-⋅⋅* finished designs
+* finished designs
-⋅⋅* interactive designs
+* interactive designs

 ### Estimate